roxanneminerals/roxanneminerals.github.io/_posts/2015-02-13-pyladies_galentine.md

 I really enjoyed learning about CodeSkulptor; it allowed us n00bs to do a lot of neat things without knowing much about how it worked at first.
 It was neat to understand it more as we learned in the class  as well; when we got to the lesson introducing classes, for example, the CodeSkulptor commands began to make more sense!

 _View and run the code for the Galentine in CodeSkultptor [here](http://www.codeskulptor.org/#user39_VKNSWzpQqC_1.py)_

+_To play, hit the play button in the upper left corner of the screen, and then you can click the button that says "Happy Galentine's Day to change the message.
+You can also type your name in the text box and hit "Enter" to personalize the Galentine._

 ##Brainstorm
 I started by drawing out what I wanted the Galentine to look like and added notes about the functionality.
 I drew the canvas (pencil and paper, really high-tech) with the images and text I wanted, and drew arrows indicating where I would put a button to change the message and a box for the user to enter their name.
 Since I wanted things to move and change, I also thought about what actions could trigger the movement/changes.
 While deciding on a design, I also started thinking about how I could make these things happen- I didn’t want to add a feature I had no idea how to make, but I didn’t need to know exactly how I would do it, either.